 “Futurity, Aging, and Personal Crises: Writing About Refugees in Jenny Erpenbeck’s Gehen, ging, gegangen(2015) and Bodo Kirchhoff’s Widerfahrnis(2016).”
 The German Quarterly, vol. 92, no. 1, 2019, pp. 68–86.

 “Diasporic Ways of Knowing: Teju Cole’s Open City.”
 New Directions in Diaspora Studies, edited by Sarah Ilott, Ana Cristina Mendes, and Lucinda Newns, Rowman and Littlefield, 2018, pp. 71–85.

 “Transnational Cityscapes: Tracking Turkish-German Hi/Stories in Postwar Berlin.”
 Cultural Topographies of the New Berlin, edited by Karin Bauer and Jennifer Ruth Hosek, Berghahn Books, 2018, pp. 297–321.

 “Toward a better understanding of culture: Wikis in the beginning German classroom,” co-authored with Professor Lara Ducate.
 The Language Learning Journal, Vol. 45, no. 2, 2017, pp. 202–219.

 “Am kürzeren Ende der Sonnenallee in 140 Characters or Less: Using Twitter as a Creative Approach to Literature in the Intermediate German Classroom,” Die Unterrichtspraxis/Teaching German, Vol. 49, no. 2, 2016, pp. 147–160.

 Love, Death & Other Demons: Turkish German Cinema

 Berlin Stories: A Cultural History of Berlin

-Italian and German Culture Through Film (co-taught with Prof. Amanda Minervini)
+Italian and German Culture Through Film (co-taught with Dr. Amanda Minervini)

 - Ph.
 D. University of South Carolina, 2013